 DISCLAIMER: Terms, Privacy Information Details of the State's Disclaimer: Terms, Privacy, & Warranty Information for this Web site are viewable on the State of Iowa home page and are incorporated herein by reference.
 For more, click on "Policy" information within the footer of any web page.

-Reservation Cancellation Policies A nonrefundable cancellation fee will be charged for each reservation cancelled, $5.00 for each reservation cancelled online and $7.00 for each reservation cancelled through the call center (1-877-427-2757).
-Camping Cancellations
+Reservation Cancellation Policies A nonrefundable cancellation fee will be charged for each reservation cancelled, $5.00 for each reservation cancelled online and $7.00 for each reservation cancelled through the call center (1-877-427-2757) or online.

 Cabin, Lodge, Shelter Cancellations

 Change Policy A nonrefundable change fee of $5 applies to each reservation item which is changed.
-All reservation changes must go through the call center (1-877-427-2757).
+All reservation changes must go through the call center (1-877-427-2757) or online.

 The last day to change a camping reservation is 4 days prior to arrival if paying by credit card and 21 days prior to arrival if paying by check/money order.
 The last day to change a cabin, lodge or shelter reservation is 15 days prior to the arrival date.